ttaubert/octoblog/source/_posts/2017-02-15-the-future-of-forward-secrecy-in-tls.markdown

 In theory, there should be no valid reason for a web client to be able to complete a TLS 1.3 handshake but not support `psk_dhe_ke`, as ephemeral Diffie-Hellman key exchanges are mandatory.
 An internal application talking TLS between peers would likely be a legitimate case for not supporting DHE.

-But also for TLS 1.3 it might make sense to properly configure session ticket key rotation and cache turnover, in case the odd client supports only `psk_ke`.
+But also for TLS 1.3 it might make sense to properly configure session ticket key rotation and cache turnover in case the odd client supports only `psk_ke`.
 It still makes sense especially for TLS 1.2, it will be around for probably longer than we wish and imagine.